Cvladianu/SoftEngOysterCAS/Readme.txt

 30. Refactored the method that checks if a journey is long or short; Previous one had a weird implementation with strings, and the one with a long (journey.durationSeconds) is far more reliable, checking if it's bigger or equal than 25*60.
 All tests pass, so change should be good.

 31. Refactored Charger into CustomerCharger for name consistency.

+*To note that we do not specialise the TravelTracker constructor (as in use ControllablePaymentSystem) for more reasons: to avoid any kind of circular dependency to allow more testing implementations, with other controllers/implementations of the classes used

+32. Refactored out redundant TravelTracker constructors (replacing occurances in tests accordingly, ie. with AdaptorDatabase.getInstance, so on)